City : Motivation, Health and Wellbeing Academy : Healthy Living

-Here are some links that provide information, support and guidance on drugs and drug related issues
+Here are some links that provide information, support and guidance on drugs and drug related issues:

-If you feel that you need a stronger medication for your anxiety then speak to your doctor who will decide if it is appropriate for you to take any sort of medication.
+If you feel that you need medication for any Mental Health related concerns, get in touch with your local GP who will decide if it is appropriate for you to take any sort of medication.

 - Sleep: Getting a regular 7/8 hours a night and getting used to waking up early will help you feel more alert.